gouryrajsrinivas2/caravel.AI-interview/README.md

 }
 ```
 #### client-side scripting
-we make our elements to change dynamically so we use client side scripting languages like `javascript` or libraries like `JQuery` etc.
+we make our elements to change dynamically so we use client side scripting languages like `javascript`.
 ```javascript
 document.getElementById('idname').innerHTML='javscript';
 var x,y;